cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

     followChildren: true
 ```

-This policy will match any process, which direct or transitive parent process binary is `bash`.
+This policy will match any process whose direct or transitive parent process

-There are a number of limitations when using `followChildren`:
-- Children created before the policy was installed will not be matched.
-- The number of `matchParentBinaries` sections with `followChildren: true` cannot exceed 64.
-- Operators other than `In/NotIn` are not supported.
+binary is `bash`.

 ## Namespaces filter